 While the hype overshadows reality on many fronts, consumers are increasingly ready to adopt a mobile wallet.
 Mobile proximity payments, which reached $3 billion in 2013, are projected to top $53 billion by 2019, and consumer confidence in the mobile phone as a method for purchasing is growing steadily.
 The key to growth going forward will be to alleviate concerns over privacy and security.
 This is followed by lack of usability versus credit cards or cash and not being top of mind as a form of payment.
 Consumers have also noted the need for rewards to either try mobile payments or increase mobile payment use.

 The largest hurdle before mobile payment usage can become widespread will be for habit driven consumers to finally ditch their traditional payments methods.
-Among non-mobile purchasers, 55% cited a preference for existing payment methods as a main reason for avoiding mobile payments in a recent study by Javelin Research.
-Security concerns were a second key inhibitor of mobile payment adoption, with 4 in 10 non-mobile purchasers avoiding the behavior due to concerns about the safety of mobile payments.
-Finally, a perceived lack of value to making payments through a mobile device was another reason consumers avoid using mobile wallets.
+Security concerns are another key inhibitor of mobile payment adoption, with roughly four in ten non-mobile purchasers avoiding the behavior due to concerns about the safety of mobile payments.
+Also, a perceived lack of value to making payments through a mobile device was another reason consumers avoid using mobile wallets.

 There are also some real structural barriers remaining in the U.S., and these will continue to slow adoption rates, notes Bain.
 According to the firm, since U.S. payment systems and technologies remain so fragmented, any U.S. mobile payment solution is likely to be built on top of the existing credit card networks.
 And the U.S. lags behind other markets in upgrading its point-of-sale terminals to allow them to accept advanced payment technologies, including credit cards with contactless chips or NFC.